jiezheng2020/GoodGamesGG/README.md

 ## Future Implementations
  - Search bar to search across all models
- - Having genres on each game for more options to user preferences
+ - Having genres on each game to give users more preference options
  - Displaying an accounts page with user information